-Professor Carol Dezateux and Nicola Firman from Queen Mary University of London have co-written a piece for The Conversation on a recent study published in The Lancet, which found that the HPV vaccine cuts cervical cancer cases by nearly 90 per cent, and their research on the takeup.
+Professor Carol Dezateux and Nicola Firman from Queen Mary's Clinical Effectiveness Group (CEG) have co-written a piece for The Conversation on a recent study published in The Lancet, which found that the HPV vaccine cuts cervical cancer cases by nearly 90 per cent, and their research on uptake.

 A vaccine to protect against human papillomavirus (HPV) has been found to cut cases of cervical cancer by nearly 90%, according to a recent study published in The Lancet.

 Cervical cancer, which can be caused by HPV, is one of the few cancers that can be prevented by a vaccine.
 This is why the HPV vaccination programme was introduced in UK schools in 2008, offered to girls aged 12-13.
 The programme has been extremely successful in the UK, with over 80% of eligible girls having received it to date.
 But our research has shown that there are still gaps in the vaccination programme.

 HPV is one of the most common sexually transmitted infections in the world.
 While, in most cases, people can get over an HPV infection without treatment, it can sometimes turn into genital warts or even cervical cancer.

 The HPV vaccination programme was introduced to vaccinate girls against HPV before they’re likely to become infected by it.
 But our research found that around one in ten girls in the UK hadn’t received the vaccination.
 We wanted to find out why these gaps exist.